 The cord blood bank operated by Jiachenhong, our operating subsidiary in Beijing, obtained its first cord blood banking license from the MOH in September 2002.
-In June 2007, June 2010 and April 2013, the DOH in Beijing renewed the license for the cord blood banks operated by us for an additional three years.
+In June 2007, June 2010 and April 2013, the DOH in Beijing renewed the license for the cord blood bank operated by us for an additional three years.
 The cord blood bank operated by Nuoya, our operating subsidiary in Guangdong, obtained its first cord blood banking license from the MOH in June 2006.
-In both May 2009 and May 2012, the DOH in Guangdong renewed the license for the cord blood banks operated by us for an additional three years.
+In both May 2009 and May 2012, the DOH in Guangdong renewed the license for the cord blood bank operated by us for an additional three years.
 The cord blood bank operated by Lukou, our operating subsidiary in Zhejiang, obtained its first cord blood banking license from the MOH in September 2010.
+In September 2013, the DOH in Zhejiang renewed the license for the cord blood bank operated by us for an additional three years.

 All the operators of the licensed cord blood banks in China have been providing fee-based commercial cord blood banking services to fee-paying subscribers in conjunction with cord blood banking services provided to the public.
-We believe that the MOH and the DOHs in Beijing, Guangdong and Zhejiang are aware of fee-based commercial cord blood banking services in these regions, as they have inspected cord blood bank facilities from time to time.
-In addition, our license application materials submitted to the DOH in Beijing contained information about our subscription services to subscribers.
+We believe that the NHFPC and the LHFPCs in Beijing, Guangdong and Zhejiang are aware of fee-based commercial cord blood banking services in these regions, as they have inspected cord blood bank facilities from time to time.
+In addition, our license application materials submitted to the LHFPCs in Beijing, Guangdong and Zhejiang contained information about our subscription services to subscribers.

-Although the above facts indicate that the MOH and the relevant DOHs have been continuously supervising Beijing, Guangdong and Zhejiang cord blood banks, which collect cord blood units donated by the public and provide fee-based commercial cord blood banking services, there is a lack of a clear, consistent and well-developed regulatory framework for the cord blood banking industry in China as well as a lack of formal clarifications of policies or positions by the MOH and provincial-level DOHs on how they interpret, administer and enforce the regulations in light of the ambiguities under the current regulatory environment.
+Although the above facts indicate that the NHFPC and the LHFPCs have been continuously supervising Beijing, Guangdong and Zhejiang cord blood banks, which collect cord blood units donated by the public and provide fee-based commercial cord blood banking services, there is a lack of a clear, consistent and well-developed regulatory framework for the cord blood banking industry in China as well as a lack of formal clarifications of policies or positions by the NHFPC and the LHFPCs on how they interpret, administer and enforce the regulations in light of the ambiguities under the current regulatory environment.
 We cannot assure you that the PRC government and the competent health authorities will continue their current regulatory practice and not prohibit provision of for-profit subscription services.
 In the event that the PRC government and the competent health authorities were to change their regulatory position and prohibit companies or any other entities in China, including us, from operating for-profit subscription businesses or acting as operators of cord blood banks, we may have to terminate our business or change our business model.
 Further, if we were required to apply for a special or a separate permit, license or authorization for the provision of such services, we may have to suspend our business to apply for the special or a separate permit, license or authorization.
 We may be subject to administrative penalties and/or claims for operation without a license.
 There is no assurance that we will be able to obtain the license.
 We may be forced to shut down our business if we are unable to obtain the license.
 Also, there is no assurance that we will be able to apply for and obtain a new approval or license to expand our business.
-If any the above circumstances occur, our business and financial condition would be materially adversely affected.
-Similarly, if the MOH or relevant DOH order Shandong Cord Blood Bank to cease fee-based commercial cord blood banking operations, Qilu's operations will
+If any of the above circumstances occur, our business and financial condition will be materially adversely affected.
+Similarly, if the NHFPC or the relevant LHFPC order Shandong Cord Blood Bank to cease fee-based commercial cord blood banking operations, Qilu's operations will be severely affected, which in turn may materially adversely affect our investment.